 The Music Archive

-The Music Archive, begun by Ferdinand August, the 3rd Prince Lobkowicz, was assembled over three centuries by principal members of the family who were not only great patrons but also enthusiastic collectors, and often talented performers.
+The Music Archive, begun by Ferdinand August, 3rd Prince Lobkowicz, was assembled over three centuries by principal members of the family who were not only great patrons but also enthusiastic collectors, and often talented performers.
 The Music Archive contains works by over five hundred composers and musicians.
 These include a rare collection of late 17th- and early 18th-century lute, mandolin, and guitar scores.
-This collection, regarded as the world’s largest private collection of baroque music for plucked instruments, is particularly rich in works by French composers, such as E. and D. Gaultier, J. de Saint-Luc, Ch.
+This collection, regarded as the world’s largest private collection of Baroque music for plucked instruments, is particularly rich in works by French composers, such as E. and D. Gaultier, J. de Saint-Luc, Ch.
 Mouton, J. de Gallot, and others.
 The Music Archive is most celebrated, however, for its late 18th- and early 19th-century collection, including works by Handel, Mozart, Haydn and Beethoven.

 The family member who had the greatest impact on the history of Western music was undoubtedly Franz Joseph Maximilian, 7th Prince Lobkowicz.
 A talented singer, violinist and cellist, the 7th Prince was a life-long patron of Beethoven.
 Beethoven dedicated his 3rd (Eroica), 5th, and 6th (Pastoral) symphonies to the Prince, as well as other works.

 It was the annual stipend provided by the Prince (and continued by his son until the composer’s death), supplemented by support from Archduke Rudolf and Prince Kinsky, that allowed Beethoven the freedom to compose without dependence on commissions and time-consuming teaching.